EQAR/deqar-docs/docs/submission_object_fields.md

    |**ETER ID(\*)**                              |conditionally|one (per) |*BG0001*                |
    |**Local Institutional Identifier(\*)**       |conditionally|many (per)|*HCERES21*<br>*AT0004*  |

-Elements for a new institution record:
+Elements for a new Institution record:

    |ELEMENT NAME                                 |REQUIRED     |ONE/MANY  |EXAMPLE                 |
    |:--------------------------------------------|:------------|:---------|:-----------------------|